dfsp-spirit/anonsurfer/README.md

 *Please report by [opening an issue](https://github.com/dfsp-spirit/anonsurfer/issues/new) if you find the ID in file types in these directories which are not listed above.*

+## Ignored metadata

-### In other sub directories (ignored, will not be handled):
+Metadata in other sub directories (outside of `mri`, `surf`, `stats`, `label`) are ignored and will not be handled:

 * All log files in `scripts` definitely contain the ID, and are not handled.
 * The sub directories `trash`, `touch` and `tmp` are not handled.

-There is no need to share this data afaik.
+There is no need to share the data in afaik, so this pipeline does not alter them.

 ## Performance